carbon-language/carbon-lang/clang/docs/UsersManual.rst

 `Clang Static Analyzer <http://clang-analyzer.llvm.org>`_, please see its web page.

+Clang is one component in a complete toolchain for C family languages.
+A separate document describes the other pieces necessary to :doc:`assemble a complete toolchain <Toolchain>`.

 Clang is designed to support the C family of programming languages, which includes :ref:`C <c>`, :ref:`Objective-C <objc>`, :ref:`C++ <cxx>`, and :ref:`Objective-C++ <objcxx>` as well as many dialects of those.
 For